Guest Author: Cheryl Greene

 A number of years ago a parent wrote to us with a question about the size of her baby‘s penis.
-Dr. Greene answered it in detail in a Q&A titled Penis Size Defined and we created an FAQ that was more generalized titled Penis Size.
-These two posts were specifically addressing issues of penis size in babies and have nothing to do with penis size during puberty.
+Dr. Greene answered it in detail in a post titled Penis Size Defined.
+That post was specifically addressing issues of penis size in babies and has nothing to do with penis size during puberty.

-Imagine our surprise when boys going through puberty found our post on “Penis Size” (remember, it’s an FAQ derived from a much longer article) when searching for information about penis size during puberty.
-And, an even greater surprise when they started posting questions about their own penis size during puberty to the comments section.
+Imagine our surprise when boys going through puberty found his post when searching for information about penis size during puberty.
+And, an even greater surprise when they started sending in questions about their own penis size during puberty.
+Lots of questions from lots of boys.

 Scientific Studies on Normal Penis Size During Puberty

 Dr. Greene did a recent review of the scientific literature on normal penis size throughout puberty.
 The studies he found were old, had a small sample size, were contradictory, or were for a particular ethnic group.
 He was surprised to find no recent study with a large enough sample group and consistent methodology to be considered definitive.
 What he did find varied wildly.
 In some studies, there may have even been national pride bias.

-As the Executive Producer of the site, I still felt a need to address the issue, so with Dr. Greene’s encouragement, here are my opinions.
+As the Executive Producer of the site, I still felt a need to address the many questions submitted by readers, so with Dr. Greene’s encouragement, here are my opinions.
 Please note: I am not Dr. Greene and I am not a doctor.
-Keep that in mind when reading my post, comments and replies.
+Keep that in mind when reading my post.

 My Thoughts on Normal Penis Size During Puberty

-Reading the comments submitted by readers prompted me to do my own online research.
+Reading the questions submitted by readers prompted me to do my own online research.
 I am not a physician or medical expert., but I hope my observations are helpful.